-Auden’s Col is a pass that connects Rudugaira Valley to the Bhilangna Valley.
-The Itinerary & route of Auden’s Col Trek includes 3 passes and the infamous Khatling glacier.
+Auden’s Col is a pass that connects Rudugaira Valley (Gangotri) to the Bhilangna Valley (Kedarnath).
+The itinerary & route of Auden’s Col trek includes 3 passes and the infamous Khatling glacier.
 The Col (saddle-shaped pass joining two surrounding peaks) connects Jogin I (6465 m) and Gangotri III peak(6580 m).

 Auden’s Col Trek

 Auden’s Col trek begins from Gangotri and one can follow Auden’s Col and Khatling Glacier route to reach Kedarnath.
-The name of the Auden’s Col comes from J. B. Auden, who first crossed it for the first time in 1939-40.
+The name of the Auden’s Col comes from J. B. Auden (brother of Anglo-American poet W.H.
+Auden), who first crossed it for the first time in 1939-40.

 Auden’s Col: The 3 Pass Trek Expedition In Uttarakhand